Australians Marrying in the Philippines

 - For delivery to a Philippines address, include a pre-paid pre-addressed LBC N-Pack or N-Pouch envelope/satchel.
 If you wish to have the CNI sent to your Australian address, please note that it will be via Philippine Postal Corporation unregistered mail and the delivery usually takes at least four weeks.

-- Fees for a CNI application lodged by mail/courier must be paid by bank manager's cheque or bank draft in Philippine pesos made payable to 'Australian Embassy'.
-Australian banks are able to issue bank drafts in Philippine pesos.
+- Fees for a CNI application lodged by mail/courier must be paid by bank draft in Philippine pesos made payable to 'Australian Embassy'.
 Fees are updated monthly.
 We do not accept personal cheques.
-We prefer that applicants obtain Australian bank drafts/cheques from the following banks: ANZ, Westpac, NAB, Commonwealth Bank, or St. George.
+If you intend to obtain a bank draft in Australia, we only accept bank drafts issued by ANZ.
 In the past, we have had difficulty processing bank drafts/cheques issued by other Australian banks.
+If you are having difficulty obtaining a bank draft in Philippine pesos from ANZ, please consider Option 3 (below) or ask a representative in the Philippines to obtain a manager's cheque from a Philippine bank and send it to us with your application.

 You may send your complete requirements through mail/courier addressed to: